Appointment of 2017-18 Research Fellow

 The annual research fellowship is funded by The Barry Amiel & Norman Melburn Trust to give an individual the opportunity to further develop their skills and interests in research within the not-for-profit sector.

-The fellowship will run until October 2017, and any publications Joe leads on for CAAT will be made available on the Trust’s website.
+The fellowship will run until December 2018, and any publications Connor leads on for CCJS will be made available on the Trust’s website.

 The Research Fellowship is an annual initiative which is carried out in conjunction with a partner organisation.
 The Fellowship is intended to facilitate research with a socialist orientation, consistent with the broad aims of the Trust.
 One of the aims of the initiative is to provide an opportunity for young researchers to develop their research interests and capacities in a politically focused environment and thus, over time, enhance the human resources that can support radical research.